 Even when tech suits are perfectly legal, you won’t see swimmers wearing them for every single race.
 Most athletes save their tech suits for the most important competitions, like end-of-season championships or major invitational meets.
 There are a couple of great reasons for this strategy.
 First, it preserves the life of your expensive suit, as the compression and water-repellent qualities wear down with each use.
 Second, it provides a significant mental edge.
 Saving that special suit for when it really counts helps you feel physically and mentally prepared to swim your fastest.
 Think of it as your secret weapon for the races that matter most, while you rely on durable competitive swimwear for training and dual meets.

-3 Common Tech Suit Myths to Ignore
+3 Tech Suit Myths We Need to Bust

 When you're getting ready for a big meet, there's a lot of talk on the pool deck about tech suits.
 It's easy to get caught up in the hype, but let's clear the water and bust a few common myths.
 Understanding the truth about tech suits will help you make smarter choices, save money, and focus on what really matters: your performance.